The fundamental theorem of affine geometry in $(L^0)^n$: Main results

 Combining Theorem \ref{main} and Proposition \ref{line-seg}, we immediately obtain:

-\begin{corollary} For an integer $n\geq 2$, if $T: (L^0)^n\to (L^0)^n $ is a bijection which has the local property and maps each $L^0$-line segment onto an $L^0$-line segment, then $T$ must be an $L^0$-affine linear map. \end{corollary}
+\begin{theorem} Fix an integer $n\geq 2$.
+If $T: (L^0)^n\to (L^0)^n $ is a bijection which is local and maps each $L^0$-line segment onto an $L^0$-line segment, then $T$ must be an $L^0$-affine linear mapping. \end{theorem}

-Corollary \ref{coro} will be used in our forthcoming study to give representations of fully order preserving and fully order reversing operators acting on the set of $L^0$-lower semi-continuous $L^0$-convex functions on $(L^0)^n$.
+Theorem \ref{seg-seg} will be used in our forthcoming study to give representations of fully order preserving and fully order reversing operators acting on the set of $L^0$-lower semi-continuous $L^0$-convex functions on $(L^0)^n$, and on general complete random normed modules.

 The first author was supported by the Natural Science Foundation of China (Grant No.11701531) and the Fundamental Research Funds for the Central Universities, China University of Geosciences (Wuhan) (Grant No. CUGL170820).
 The second author was supported by the Natural Science Foundation of China(Grant No.11501580).